CODINGCAREBEAR/NBA-Data-Analysis-2024/README.md

 This project involves collecting, transforming, and visualizing seasonal NBA data for players and teams from **2004 to 2024**.
 The data is sourced from [Basketball Reference](https://www.basketball-reference.com/) and the key objectives are to:

 - Build Tableau dashboards for player and team stats visualization
-- Predict NBA awards (MVP, DPOY, ROY, etc.) using ML models and visualize player comparisons for those up for awards
+- Predict NBA awards (MVP, DPOY, ROY, etc.) using ML models and visualize player comparisons for players considered for awards
 - Analyze trends across 20+ years of NBA history

 ---